lucapalamenti/GeographyApp/README.md

 - Select a thumbnail for a created map
 - Add an admin page for things like editing non custom maps
 - Multiple color schemes
+- When using a map with different region types as a template, all regions are displayed the same as "enabeld" regions, and "outside" regions are not displayed in the viewport

 ### Frontend changes
 - Input box flashes a color depending on correctness of input